Pierre-Louis Binet de Marcognet: Late Empire

 After De Conchy's brigade was defeated on the Lower Adige, Eugène sent Marcognet's entire division to defend the area in early December.
 With his own division plus Nicolas Schmitz's brigade of Rouyer's, Marcognet attacked Anton Gundacker von Starhemberg's 6,000 Austrians at Boara Pisani on 8 December 1813.
 Though he had 12,000 men and 18 guns, Marcognet only brought 5,000 into the battle.
 After initial success, the French halted only to be thrown back by a counterattack at 10:00 PM.
 The French lost 800 killed and wounded plus 102 captured, while Austrian casualties were somewhat fewer.

 Marcognet led his division at the Battle of the Mincio River on 8 February 1814.
 The Franco-Italian army advanced and blundered into Count Heinrich von Bellegarde's Austrian army, resulting in a confused meeting engagement.
 Eugène and Grenier advanced across the Mincio River on the right and center, pushing back the Austrians in front of them.
 The divisions of Rouyer and Quesnel led the attack with cavalry on both flanks, supported by Marcognet and Teodoro Lechi's Italian Guard.
 Meanwhile, Jean-Antoine Verdier's troops were barely holding out against greatly superior Austrian forces on the left flank.
 As Eugène directed Rouyer and Quesnel to the left to help Verdier, he brought Marcognet into the first line.
 In the end, the French advance was halted by a mass of Austrians and both sides pulled back.
 The French suffered 3,000 killed and wounded plus 500 captured, while inflicting losses of 2,800 killed and wounded and 1,200 captured on the Austrians.

 On the night of 9 February 1814, Bellegarde pushed 10,000 foot soldiers and 2,000 horsemen across the river at Borghetto near Valeggio sul Mincio.
 After tough fighting, the divisions of Marcognet and Philibert Fressinet drove the Austrians back to the east bank.
 After this action, Bellegarde abandoned any attempt to force the Mincio and waited for Joachim Murat's Neapolitan army to join him from southern Italy.
 This was followed by a period of confused fighting as Eugène tried to fend off both Bellegarde and Murat.
 On 10 March, Eugène launched a reconnaissance in force across the Mincio.
 At Goito, Jeanin's 3,000-strong brigade of Marcognet's division fought Friedrich Ernst von Spiegel's 4,300 Austrians.
 Each side employed six pieces of artillery and the action is called an Austrian victory, though no casualties are stated.
 The campaign ended on 17 April 1814 after Napoleon's abdication when Eugène agreed to evacuate Italy.
 Marcognet was awarded the Order of the Iron Crown.
 After the end of the conflict he was taken off active service.
-King Louis XVIII of France made him a Chevalier of the Order of Saint Louis on 8 July 1814 and Grand Officer of the Légion d'Honneur on 27 December.
+King Louis XVIII made him a Chevalier of the Order of Saint Louis on 8 July 1814 and Grand Officer of the Légion d'Honneur on 27 December.